scratcharchive/kachery-client/README.md

-kachery-load # Load a file locally, or download from the kachery network kachery-store # Store a file locally (it can then become part of the kachery network) kachery-link # Like store, except creates a link to the file rather than copying
+kachery-load # Load a file locally, or download from the kachery network kachery-store # Store a file locally (it can then become part of the kachery network) kachery-link # Like store, except creates a link to the file rather than copying kachery-client info # Prints the node ID and indicates whether the client has access to the daemon
 ```

 ## Python usage